Pravargav/lifeStyle/TriggerHealth.md

 # -> With allergies and asthma, choose hygienic food from trusted brands like KFC and Burger King.
 To afford quality, focus on earning and financial growth.

-# -> Stop watching a youtube romantic videos/ seducing crime stories strictly at your first thought.At second thought it's difficult to stop sex/romantic videos.At third or fourth level of sex videos your mind will be directed to telegram porn videos.
-It's most difficult to control your brain.Later thoughts are useless and controlling is impossible.
+# -> Avoid watching romantic or explicit content on YouTube as soon as the thought arises.
+The longer you dwell on it, the harder it becomes to resist.
+If you continue, your mind may seek more explicit content on other platforms(Telegram & Terabox) , making self-control increasingly difficult.
+It's best to stop at the very first thought to maintain discipline and focus.